prts44/MonopolyDealOnline/README.md

 # MonopolyDealOnline
-A digital version of the board game Monopoly Deal
+A digital version of the card game Monopoly Deal

 ## Progress
 ~42% done.